kevkenshi-max/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+-  js solves problems of better handling of dynamic data for faster response times.
+It lets you design simple views for every application state.
+   React. js, as its name implies, responds to data changes instantly and renders the right components for a smooth user experience.
-1. Describe component state.
+2. Describe component state.
+-  The State of a component is an object that holds some information that may change over the lifetime of the component.
-1. Describe props.
+3. Describe props.
+-  Being used for passing data from one component to another.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+-  Side effects are basically anything that affects something outside of the scope of the current function that's being executed.